Composite Deck Board Profiles & Sizes

 You can find specific dimensions, including board width, in the “Specifications” section of any deck board on our website.
 You can also give us a call at 1-888-824-5316 to answer any questions you have.
-When you call DecksDirect, you’ll always get a real, friendly deck expert answering the phone - not a pushy salesperson or someone without real deck-planning experience.
+When you call DecksDirect, you’ll always get a real, experienced deck project planner answering the phone to help you make the best choices for your deck project.

 How thick are composite deck boards?

-Deck boards from leading brands like Deckorators and Fiberon are roughly 1 inch thick.
+Deck boards are roughly one inch thick, but this can vary from brand to brand and line to line.
 Some decking lines feature thinner profiles to lower the cost and weight of the boards.
-For that reason, it’s a good idea to check in with our team to confirm board thickness when renovating a deck, to make sure you don’t mix thin boards with thicker boards and create an uneven walking surface.
+For that reason, it’s a good idea to check in with our team to confirm board thickness when renovating a deck to make sure you don’t mix thin boards with thicker boards and create an uneven walking surface.

 Composite deck boards offer different profiles on the bottom and/or side of the board.

 Deck boards typically feature solid bottoms - a flat surface underneath your deck boards and a consistent thickness across the board.
 This is the nationwide standard deck board profile, maximizing the overall strength of your boards.
 The example shown above is Trex's Transcend decking line.

 Some decking lines offer scalloped bottoms: that means the boards have long ridges or grooves underneath, as pictured in the Trex Enhance line on the right side of the photo above.
 Because scalloped boards don’t use as much composite material, they’re a bit less expensive than solid-bottom boards, and also lighter and easier to transport.